cyber-Je-di/cyber-Je-di/README.md

 # 💫 About Me:
-I'm currently working on a management system, Portfolio Website, and Django webapp<br>I'm learning JavaScript, Django, ReactJS, Flutter, Cybersecurity<br>
+I'm currently working on a management system for a local clinic, Portfolio Website, and Flask webapps<br>I'm learning JavaScript, Django, ReactJS, Flutter, Cybersecurity<br>

 ## 🌐 Socials: